box/developer.box.com/content/guides/docgen/docgen-jobs.md

 ## Prerequisites

-Before you start using Box Doc Gen API, follow the steps listed in [getting started Box Doc Gen][docgen-prerequisites] to create a custom app and a Box Doc Gen template.
+Before you start using Box Doc Gen API, follow the steps listed in the [get started with Box Doc Gen][docgen-prerequisites] guide to create a custom app and a Box Doc Gen template.

 ## List all Box Doc Gen jobs